Meet our speakers

 Professor of Modern Jewish/non-Jewish Relations in History

 Professor Joachim Schloer received his PhD from Tübingen University in 1990 (Nights in the Big City: Berlin, Paris, London 1840-1930) and his habilitation in 2003 from the University of Potsdam (Das Ich der Stadt.
 Debatten über Judentum und Urbanität, 1822-1938).
 His main areas of research are urban studies (the history and perception of cities such as Berlin, Tel-Aviv, or Odessa), topography (the role and meaning of space in history and culture, and the history of Jewish forms of settlement.
 Many of his publications are based on personal documents (letters, diaries, photo albums) of German Jews who emigrated to Palestine – or elsewhere – after 1933.
 He is the co-editor of our journal Jewish Culture and History and (with Johanna Rolshoven) co-editor of the new online journal Mobile Culture Studies.
-Currently, he is serving his second term as director of the Parkes Institute.
+Currently, he is serving his second term as director of the University of Southhampton´s Parkes Institute, one of the world´s leading centers for the study of Jewish/non-Jewish relations.

 Reporter covering Europe from The Washington Post's Berlin bureau